mmorast/ha_demoqa/README.md

 Assumptions:
 - The POM assumes that navigation through UI is not always needed to get to a page.
 So some pages can be accessed with direct URL that may be generated.
-- Assumes that given small number of tests a test data abstraction system is not needed to abstract data the way the POM abstracts site functionality
+- Assumes that given small number of tests, a system to abstract test data is not needed to abstract data the way the POM abstracts site functionality
 - Assumes a fresh browser between each test to reset environment
 - Assumes an empty initial shopping cart.
-Saw this issue with test at last momemnt last night.
+Saw this issue with test at last moment last night.
 Will repair this if I get time

 ##Steps to setup environment in Linux or OS X and run tests.
 Commands are all run and tested in bash and zsh.